ceciliavision/interview-algorithm-collections/README.md

 # Algorithms by topics

-Referenced from [my blog](https://people.eecs.berkeley.edu/~cecilia77/blogs/blog-interview.html) on preparing for PhD job interviews
+Referenced from [my blog](https://people.eecs.berkeley.edu/~cecilia77/blogs/blog-interview.html) on preparing for job interviews

 I found it helpful to group questions and built connections among them, here are a few, will update actively.